img

 After breakfast at Gokyo Lake lodge, check out your room descend to Macharma.
 The trekking route is much easier than climbing.
 Luch stop at Phanga tea house.

 Descend: Following the regular breakfast at Macharma, check our your room, trek to Dolea for coffee stop.
-From Dolea, you can see small trees and buches.
+From Dolea, you can see small trees and bushes.

 Lunch at: Trek continue to Fortse Tanga, ascend to Mong Danda for lunch.
-Mong is one of the best place for beautiful panorama of Ama Dablam and Tyangboche region.
-After lunc and short rest, trek contiue to Khumjung village.
+Mong is one of the best places for beautiful panorama of Ama Dablam and Tyangboche region.
+After lunch and short rest, trek contiue to Khumjung village.

 Welcome Khumjung: Khumjung, and Khunde is one of the most beautiful villages of world-famous Sherpa families.
 There are several houses with green roof.
 From this village almost 90% Sherpa are living different parts of globe and Kathmandu for better life.